yohasebe/monadic-chat/docs/development.md

 Recommended version is 3.1 or above

-#### Rust

-Rust is required for token caluculation using tiktoken gem for Ruby

 #### PostgreSQL + pgvector

 PostgreSQL and pgvector module are required for storing and searching vectors